devmutinda/AirBnB_clone/README.md

 ```
 ./console.py
 ```
-The prompt `(hbnb)   ` will appear to show that the console is now active, and that you can enter a series of commands to interact with the data models(classes)\
+The prompt `(hbnb) ` will appear on your terminal to show that the console is now active, and that you can enter a series of commands to interact with the data models(classes)\

 To check which commands are supported by the console, type `help` and click enter.\
 The following commands are supported in the console: